ufuomababatunde/ufuomababatunde/cv.md

 ---
 layout: resume
 ---
-MSc Student in the Bioinformatics and Systems Biology Program of KMUTT, Thailand

 ## Education

+**2020 – present** <br />
+Master of Science in Bioinformatics and Systems Biology <br />
+King Mongkut's University of Technology Thonburi, Thailand

 **2013 – 2017** <br />
 Master of Science in Soil Science minor in Forestry <br />